bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Wednesday, the 14-day percent change in average new cases was:
+As of Thursday, the 14-day percent change in average new cases was:

 - 139% in Champaign County
 - 129% in Illinois
-- 149% in the United States
+- 188% in the United States
-- 67% worldwide
+- 90% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)